Beczheng/flask_4_databases_mysql_vm/README.md

   5. Press `enter`.
   6. Do `control + X` to exit.
   7. For the changes to take place, type `/etc/init.d/mysql restart` in the terminal.
 This will restart MySQL.
-- Setting up the MySQL port
-  1. Go back to your VM on Azure.
-  2. Click `network settings`.
-  3. Scroll to inbound port rules and click the drop down for `+ create port rule`.
-  4. Click `inbound port rule`.
-  5. CHnage the service to `MySQL`.
-Make sure that the destination port range is 3306.
-  6. Click `add`.
 - Connect to MySQL Workbench
   1. Click the `+` button.
   2. Create a connection name.